Adriankhl/relativitization/doc/plan.md

 * Adjust attack and export by time dilation [x]
 * Limit fuel produced in a single unit space cube to prevent unlimited population [x]
 * Adjust the price and quality bound based on overall desire and trade [x]
-* Increase population desire amount if there are extra saving and resource

 # Default AI TODO List
 * AI state store last command to subordinate [x]